Willamette Valley, Oregon, USDA Zone 8b

 Wildlife Care

 Birdbaths: Scrub and flush at least once a week to prevent algae and spreading diseases .
-If you don’t love being out in the cold/wet it’s OK to take it down for the winter.

 Feeling guilty?
 If you’re feeling bad about leaving your yard messy for fall and winter, read this article from the Audubon Society and you will feel much better about it.
 To Help Birds this Winter, Go Easy on Fall Yardwork.